vsedwick/Portfolio/readme.md

 - #### SAS (To Be Added):

-### Current Folders:

-- Thesis Folder: Contains the complete set of Python scripts developed during my PhD.
-These scripts handle various tasks such as data extraction, statistical analysis, and visualization, related to my research on behavioral neuroscience.

-- SQL Folder: Contains a set of queries designed to work with customer data, demonstrating my ability to manage and manipulate relational datasets.
-The queries range from basic data aggregation to more complex analysis using window functions and conditional logic.

 ## Ongoing Development:

 This repository is actively evolving as I continue to add and refine scripts for MATLAB, R, and SAS.
 The current content represents a strong foundation of my skills, and upcoming additions will further demonstrate my versatility in data science and research environments.
 Usage: